th2-net/th2-read-file-common-core/README.md

 Each file will produce group of messages that can include `th2.read.order_marker` property:
  * First and last messages will be marked as `start` and `fin`.
 If first message wasn't sent, `start` mark will be moved to next one until some messages will be actually sent.
  * If file produced only one message, it will be marked as `single`

+ **NOTE**: If option `leaveLastFileOpen` was turned on means no flags will be generated, this option provides continues data without certain end

 ## Changes